 - Is your calendar not Syncing?
 Try this tip from @KL: The calendar only updates when the Tesla app is on.
 So turn on the Tesla app every day that you want your calendar synced.
 It will only sync for today’s events and tomorrow’s.

-- If your Panoramic Roof doesn’t close after a software update here is a workaround until there is a bug fix: Just hold the pano roof close button on the screen for about 5 seconds.
+- If your Panoramic Roof doesn’t close after a software update here is a workaround: Just hold the pano roof close button on the screen for about 5 seconds.
 The bug is a false hand sensor trip.
 Holding the button overrides the hand sensor.

 - If you’re not getting the same rated miles on a charge as you had previously don’t fret; your battery is not dying.
 There is no accurate way to determine how many miles of range you will actually get out of a charge except to drive the car until it stops.
 What you see on your speedometer is a calculation based on an algorithm based on calculations of the state of charge of the battery: it’s a guesstimate.
 So, if a 90% charge got you 360 miles yesterday and today it only got you 355 just fuhgettaboutit and enjoy the drive.
 And if you tend to obsess about the number on your dash, a little electrical tape over the number will help.
 Or, change your readout to percentage and you’ll always see that exact percentage every morning.
 See our Range University for more details.